bronzeRaf/HomeAutomations/FeederLightProject/FishFeederLight/README.md

 - 1x Arduino (any board)
 - 1x DC motor (eg in the body of a Servo, or not...)
 - 1x L293D
+- 1x 6xAA battery case (or 4xAA or any input supply source 4.5-36V)
 - 14x Jumpers (approximately)

 Non Electronics: